bernardoamc/obsidian_bear/README.md

 ## Caveats

-When a note has _multiple tags_ the note will be duplicated into folders for each tag.
+1. When a note has _multiple tags_ the note will be duplicated into folders for each tag.
+2. Since new folders and files are created the file metadata is not kept (creation date, updated at, etc..)

 ## Contributing